Personal StatementIt’s an honor and a privilege to teach students at the University of Virginia.

 Emily Drake, PhD, RN, CNL, FAAN, is a professor at the University of Virginia School of Nursing.
 She teaches courses in maternal-child health and has held a clinical position in Labor & Delivery for many years.
 Her specialties include high-risk pregnancy, infant development, breastfeeding, and technology.

 She is the author of several book chapters and publications in journals such as JOGNN, Journal of Perinatal Education, Journal of Nursing Scholarship, and Neonatal Network.
 She has presented at numerous conferences, workshops and special events.
-She is currently serving as the President of the Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN) and has served on their national board of directors.
+She is currently serving as the Immediate Past-President of the Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN) and has previously served on their national board of directors.
 She is an active member of the nursing honor society Sigma Theta Tau International (STTI) and the International Lactation Consultants Association (ILCA).
 She has held certifications in lactation consulting, in-patient obstetrics, and neonatal resuscitation.

 Emily holds a MSN and BSN from the University of Virginia and received her PhD from Virginia Commonwealth University.
 Her dissertation topic was, “Method of Infant Feeding as a Predictor of Maternal Responsiveness.”
 Her current research is in the area of Postpartum Depression, mHealth, Safe Sleep and Breastfeeding support.